-Simply put, first call resolution is when your customer’s inquiry or problem is resolved in a single contact.
+Simply put, first call resolution is when your customer’s question or problem is resolved in a single contact.

-The first call resolution metric is one of the industry’s top KPIs for customer experience because it looks at both efficiency and effectiveness.
-Companies with high first call resolution scores see higher customer satisfaction scores.
+First Call Resolution is one of the industry’s top KPIs for customer experience because it points to organizational efficiency and effectiveness.
+Companies with high first call resolution scores see higher CSAT scores, too.

-One study from Service Quality Management Group found a direct, one-to-one correlation between FCR and customer satisfaction.
-Or more frankly, for every 1% improvement in first call resolution a company has, they’ll see a 1% boost in CSAT.
+In fact, a study from Service Quality Management Group found a direct, 1-to-1 correlation between FCR and customer satisfaction.
+Or more frankly, for every 1% improvement in first call resolution, companies see a 1% boost in CSAT.

 Let’s walk through an example:

 A customer calls in for help with a problem and an agent solves the issues on the first touch.
 FCR sits at 100% – cheers to that!
-But, what happens when the customer reaches back out for help and gets a different agent?
+But, what happens when the customer reaches back out for help three days later and gets a different agent?
 It’s already impossible for these agents – helping a customer through their second or third interaction – to resolve an issue on the first contact.
-Their FCR suffers for no fault of their own.
+Their FCR suffers and it’s not their fault.

-That’s why as your metrics evolve, it’s important to keep your agent’s viewpoint in mind, too.
+As your metrics evolve, it’s important to keep your agents in mind, too.
 Metrics, measured in the traditional sense, like FCR, aren’t directly actionable by your agents.
 And when you measure agents on metrics out of their control, they disengage with their work and stop trying to help customers.

 That’s why we advocate for a new spin on FCR: Active Contact Resolution (ACR).
 It’s a new metric our data science team introduced, and it’s native to our platform.